peterheard01/logic-room/_posts/the-pitfalls-of-continuous-integration-and-deployment-article/2017-01-12-the-pitfalls-in-continuous-integration-and-continuous-deployment.md

 ## Pitfall 1 : Skills Gaps (Dev-Ops)

 Okay, so the first and most common problem I see with clients using CI and CD is a 'skills gap'.
-There may be engineers who understand enough about specific platforms, technologies and languages but multi-faceted all-rounders can be a challenge.
+There may be engineers who understand enough about specific platforms, technologies and languages but finding multi-faceted all-rounders can be a challenge.

 The key here is to realise that recruiting people solely for their ability to manage your CI and CD process is leaving a large knowledge gap in your overall software delivery capability.
 When we talk about Agile in Software Engineering one of the things that comes up time and time again is that of collaboration.
 If you want to build a highly collaborative team you have to create 'specialised generalists'.
 A 'specialised generalist' is someone who understands one area in depth but is also comfortable working in other roles in order to get the team as a whole to deliver software.
 What we don't want is the situation where developers think that their work is done when they finish writing code.
 Ideally we want to foster an environment of collective ownership of all parts of the development pipeline, specification --> deployment.